simplewebrtc/SimpleWebRTC/README.md

 - `el` the element that contains the local screen stream

+`'joinedRoom', roomName` - emitted after successfully joining a room with the name roomName

 `'leftRoom', roomName` - emitted after successfully leaving the current room, ending all peers, and stopping the local screen stream